Browsers

 |

-If you want to prevent yourself from installing browser extensions at all, you might have considered if it’s possible to disable or block the extensions page on your web browser.
-Not only is it possible to do this, but there are other ways to further lock down a web browser.
+If you want to prevent yourself from installing browser extensions or plugins at all, you might have considered whether it’s possible to disable or block the Chrome web store page on your web browser.
+Blocking the browser extension store is a relatively easy way to prevent new browser extensions that could conflict with content filtering from being installed.

 Depending on which browser you use, there are different URLs you should add to your block.